Shaolin King of Martial Arts

-Plot
+Synopsis

-The story is set in the late Ming dynasty, when corrupt officials dominate the government and the aggressive wokou (Japanese pirates) constantly raid China's coastal regions.
-General Qi Jiguang and his cousin, Qi Jiyu, organise a military force called the 'Qi Family Army' to resist the invaders.
-They score several victories over the enemy.
+The story is set in China during the Ming dynasty when corrupt officials dominate the government and the aggressive wokou constantly raid the coastal regions.
+Qi Jiguang and his cousin Qi Jiyu organise a local militia to resist the wokou and defeat them.

-Oshima Masao, the wokou chief, is not content with defeat, so he bribes the eunuch Tong Dabao, a close aide of the incompetent emperor, to spread slanderous rumours about the Qi Family Army in the hope that the emperor will order the army to be disbanded.
-Qi Jiyu, assisted by his son Qi Shaozheng, manages to find evidence of Tong's treachery, and intends to report Tong to the emperor.
-However, Tong finds out, destroys the evidence, and has Qi Jiyu arrested and imprisoned.
-Tong then attempts to induce Qi Jiyu into accusing Qi Jiguang of treason by tempting him with promises of riches and fame but Qi Jiyu refuses.
-Qi Jiyu secretly tells Qi Shaozheng to escape and warn the Qi Family Army about Tong's plot.
+Oshima Masao, the wokou chief, bribes the eunuch Tong Dabao, a close aide of the incompetent emperor, to spread slanderous rumours about the militia to make the emperor disband the militia.
+Qi Jiyu and his son Qi Shaozheng discover evidence of Tong's treachery and attempt to report Tong to the emperor, but Tong finds out, destroys the evidence, and arrests Qi Jiyu.
+Qi Shaozheng manages to escape.

-Tong Dabao is furious when he learns that his plan has been foiled.
-He orders the execution of Qi Jiyu and his clan, and places a huge bounty on Qi Shaozheng's head.
-Qi Shaozheng flees to Shaolin Monastery for refuge and is accepted by Abbot Zhiyi as a student and is renamed "Tanzhi".
-When Tong Dabao discovers that Qi Shaozheng has survived, he sends the Jinyiwei to surround Shaolin and threatens to destroy the monastery if the monks do not hand over Qi.
-The monks refuse to capitulate so Tong orders Shaolin to be burnt down.
-Zhiyi dies in the blaze.
-Before his death, Zhiyi instructed a monk called Sanjiao to protect Tanzhi and bring the latter to the Southern Shaolin Monastery.
+Tong orders the execution of Qi Jiyu and his family, and places a huge bounty on Qi Shaozheng's head.
+Qi Shaozheng flees to Shaolin Monastery, where he is taken in by the abbot, renamed "Tanzhi", and trained in martial arts.
+Tong sends the jinyiwei to Shaolin to arrest Tanzhi, but the Shaolin monks refuse to hand him over, so the jinyiwei burn down the monastery.
+Tanzhi escapes with Sanjiao, a Shaolin monk, and makes his way to the Southern Shaolin Monastery.